 It is always best to restore your PC to the last known good state if you find things getting complicated.

-Let us know if any of these solutions helped in resolving in this Memory Management error.
+Let us know if any of these solutions helped resolve this Memory Management error.